TeochewBanyan/EM_algorithm_2-coin/README.md

-# Algorithm Development
+# EM algorithm to estimate 2-coin proba

 ### Q1

-My estimate to theta_a is 0.7035, the one to theta_b is 0.2767, where theta_a is the head probability of the first coin, and theta_b is the probability of the other coin.
+The estimate to theta_a is 0.7035, the one to theta_b is 0.2767, where theta_a is the head probability of the first coin, and theta_b is the probability of the other coin.